 Kooth (Mental Health website for young people) ●kooth.com

 Parents may contact us using the details provided in the 'Contact Us' section of this website.
 Our students may speak directly with a member of staff (Tutor, Head of Year, or member of our Safeguarding team), or contact us via the 'Need to Talk' email address (our safeguarding team will monitor and triage any communications received via this route to ensure appropriate support is provided).
 We also consider discrimination as defined by the Equality Act 2010 to be a safeguarding concern and encourage any student who is experiencing any form of discrimation to report such to us (please see the 'Reporting Discrimination' section of the 'Equality & Diversity' page of our website).

-Tor Supportservices provide free, confidential, non-urgent counselling, advice and support for children and young people aged 5 to 25, in Okehampton and the surrounding Parishes.
-Tor are based in our school and aim to 'alleviate emotional and psychological distress through professional counselling; improve quality of life, self-esteem, happiness and relationships; and help improve life chances and foster more positive adult lives.
-Anyone can make a referral into the service, and young people can refer themselves.
-To make a referral please complete the form provided via this link.
-For further information, call 0786 444 263 or email email@example.com.
+Tor Support is an independent charity relying on grant funding and donations, who provide free and confidential counselling to children and young people aged 5 – 25 years.
+This is available to any young person who lives in the Okehampton area plus the surrounding parishes, regardless of which school they attend.
+Their counselling rooms are based in our school and their aims are to ‘alleviate emotional and psychological distress through professional counselling; improve quality of life, self-esteem, happiness and relationships; and help improve life chances and foster more positive adult lives’.
+Anyone can make a referral including the young person themselves.
+To make a referral please use this LINK.
+For further information please visit www.torsupport.org.uk or email firstname.lastname@example.org

 Sources of Additional Support and Information